tuanpmt/esp_mqtt/SCRIPTING.md

 ```
 system <expr>
 ```
 Executes the given expression as if it has been issued on the CLI.
-Useful e.g. for cnditional "save", "lock" or "set" commands.
+Useful e.g. for "save", "lock" or "reset" commands.

 ```
 print <expr> |